 2. The people harvesting the data

 First, try to either give bogus numbers or no number to people collecting numbers.
 It is best to give bogus numbers, because you want to feed the data harvesters bad data.
 Let the person collecting the number (often for legitimate purposes) know that the number won't be answered or something of that sort. (i.e., "I may be hard to reach, but I will try to keep in touch with you.")
-That way the person will collect the bad data number and also know that the number may be worthless.
+That way the person will collect the bad data number and also know that the number may be worthless (for actual communication).

 If you're volunteering, you will probably show up on your own or on the basis of a website, so the number is of marginal use.
+"It's unlisted&" is generally a polite way to refuse a number to avoid harvesting.

 Email is important here, and again, there are multiple options.
 Generally it is possible to refuse on the basis of not having a service to handle bulk email on your behalf, and the obvious problems with email security.
 Alternatively, a throw-away email address works.
 The ones I use are spamgourmet.com and 33mail.com, but the idea is to provide a throw-away email address of your choosing.If someone has a need for an email address or (more pointedly) objects to a disposable or sender-specific address, there is a reason, and it's probably not the person's romantic interests.

 For on-line sites, it's easy - just update your information.
 Be sure you have at least one registration that matches the way your name appears on the voter registration rolls.
 That way, the collected data will be matched by the data harvesters and go to whatever bogus or semi-bogus phone number and email address you provide.
-(The idea is to make it easy for the data harvesters to associate your voter registration with bad data, but not sequence to good data.)Typical on-line sites are change.org and moveon.org for progressives, and America First, Americans for Prosperity and Maggie's List for conservatives.
+(The idea is to make it easy for the data harvesters to associate your voter registration with bad data, and therefore not sequence to good data.)Typical on-line sites are change.org and moveon.org for progressives, and America First, Americans for Prosperity and Maggie's List for conservatives.
 These are listed in Wikipedia (List of PACs), and the cognizant ones should be easily recognisable.
 Look for any political issue-oriented group you may have interacted with.

 ... typically until the next election cycle, but providing bad data will stop at least some of the attacks in the next election cycle.